 Under NSW workers compensation legislation every employer is required to:

 - have workers compensation insurance1

 - display the If you get injured at work poster

 - have a documented return to work program describing the steps you will take if a worker is injured

 - maintain a record of work related injuries

 - notify your insurer of all workplace injuries within 48 hours

-- participate in the development of the workers injury management plan, written by your insurer, and comply with your obligations in the plan
+- participate in the development of the worker's injury management plan, written by your insurer, and comply with your obligations within it

 - provide suitable work (as far as reasonably practicable) when a worker is able to return to work, either on a full-time or part-time basis2

 - provide suitable work that is (as far as reasonably practicable) the same as or equivalent to the work being performed at the time of the injury2.

 Section 248 of the Workers Compensation Act 1987 states:

 An employer must not dismiss a worker because of a work related injury within six months from when the worker first became unfit as a result of the injury.